equinor/force-ml-2020-wells/README.md

 # FORCE 2020 Machine Learning Contest - Well logs

+### NOTE: This repository is archived since 27 March 2025.

 This GitHub repo relates to the Well Log competition of the [FORCE 2020 Machine Learning Contest](https://www.npd.no/en/force/events/machine-learning-contest-with-wells-and-seismic/), sponsored by Equinor.

 The objective of the competition is to correctly predict lithology labels for provided well logs, provided NPD lithostratigraphy and well X, Y position.
 The training dataset contains 98 wells, whereas the test dataset includes 10 wells.